brillout/vite-plugin-server-entry/README.md

 // ...
 ```

-For alternative approaches to conditionally import `dist/server/entry.js` only in production, see [Conditional manual import](https://github.com/brillout/vite-plugin-server-entry/issues/6).

 > [!NOTE]
 > The import path may be different:
 > - The file extension may differ from `.js` (e.g. `dist/server/entry.mjs`).